-Travelling while you work or vice versa
+Travelling while you work or vice versa with nomad travel insurance

 Benefits of combining work and travel

 There are lots of potential benefits to working while you’re travelling.
-Here are just a few:
+Here are just a few.

-Work while you travel, or travel while you work
+Work while you travel

 In many ways, it’s easier than ever to enjoy these benefits.
 But that’s not to suggest working while you travel is entirely simple.
 Choosing a working life that embraces extended travel is different from booking a holiday.
-Planning and preparation will make reimagining your way of living a more successful reality.
+Planning and preparation will make reimagining your way of living a successful reality.

+Once you've stuck your pins in the map and decided where you're going, there are a few questions to answer.
+Do you need a visa?
+Where are you going to pay taxes?
+Where will you live?
+How will you set yourself up to work?
 Then there are the home-side issues to solve.
 Where will you store your things?
 Do your friends or family want all your stuff in their garage?
 Who should you notify?
 How will this plan work if you have an employer?
-What do you do if you have children?
+What to do if you have children?

 Finally, how will you make sure you're protected while you're away?
 What if you have an accident and need medical attention, or your valuables are stolen?
 What kind of cover should you have to travel abroad more permanently?